msteenhagen/indoxicate/content/posts/music-2023.md

 <div style="position: relative; padding-bottom: 50%; height: 0; overflow: hidden; max-width: 100%;"><iframe src="https://embed.tidal.com/tracks/152025298?layout=gridify" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 1px; min-height: 100%; margin: 0 auto;"></iframe></div>

-Coil was formed in 1982 in London by John Balance---a pseudonymn---and Peter Christopherson, and they produced a shadowy body of work.
+Coil was formed in 1982 in London by John Balance---a pseudonym---and Peter Christopherson, and they produced a shadowy body of work.
 Touching on occult, absurdist and erotic themes, their many albums cobble together sermon-like spoken word pieces and compilations of raw and noisy ambient music.

 The hermetic underworld of Coil was frozen in time in 2004, when, in a strike of tragic irony, Balance accidentally fell from a balcony to his death.
 Christopherson dissolved the band not much later.